wheel-sh/wheel-agent/README.md

 To deploy the agent, the provided OpenShift template can be used.
 This creates the following resources:

 * DeploymentConfig for the Agent
-* Service to get the REST API from the agent to respond to Git Hooks
+* Service to enable traffic to the agents REST API to react to Git hooks
 * Route to expose the service
 * ServiceAccount under which the agent runs
 * ClusterRoleBinding to the roles self-access-reviewer, self-provisioner, system:basic-user.
 For this purpose, an own, precisely tailored ClusterRole will be developed later.